vmware/python-client-for-vmware-cloud-on-aws/README.md

     - show-vpn-internet-ip: show the public IP used for VPN services
     - show-vpn-ipsec-tunnel-profile: show the VPN tunnel profile
     - show-vpn-ipsec-endpoints: show the VPN IPSec endpoints

+- VTC
+    - SDDC Group Operations
+        - create-sddc-group [name]: Create an SDDC group
+        - delete-sddc-group: Delete an SDDC group
+        - get-group-info: Display details for an SDDC group
+    - SDDC Operations
+        - get-sddc-info: Display a list of all SDDCs
+        - get-nsx-info: Display NSX credentials and URLs
+        - attach-sddc: Attach an SDDC to a vTGW
+        - detach-sddc: Detach an SDDC from a vTGW

 ## Contributing